TobseF/Playnite-Library-Minifier/README.md

  ⭐ Update static html files

 ## 🛠 Config
-Before lunch, edit the variables in the script according your machine setup.
+Before launch, edit the variables in the script according your machine setup.
  * `simulate`: For testing.
 If true, no files will be changed.
  * `gamesPath`: Your Playnite library game folder.
 Used to load the game data.
  * `outputPath`: Folder where it converts the images.